asarkytbayev/Database-Management-Systems-Project/README.md

   }
   rs.close();
   ```
-* Reset the identity column value in TheOrder table, in case insertion into the OrderRecord table fails due to a constraint violation, causing all the changes since starting the order transaction to be rolled back.
+* Set the identity column value in TheOrder table.
 For example, for TheOrder table, use the SQL syntax "ALTER TABLE TheOrder ALTER COLUMN id RESTART WITH ":
   ```bash
   try {
      String restart = "ALTER TABLE TheOrder ALTER COLUMN id RESTART WITH " + orderId;